 This hosting provider also offers Cloudflare CDN for free, which you can access with a few clicks from the SiteGround cpanel.
 Cloudflare is well-known for their excellent security features and their ability to protect customer websites from malware and bot attacks.

 For example, Cloudflare’s Anycast network has a capacity of 30 Tbps that is capable of protecting websites from high-volume attacks 15 times larger than the biggest DDoS every recorded.

-Between SiteGround’s proprietary security system and Cloudflare, your website is highly protected.
+Between SiteGround’s proprietary security system, Cloudflare, and Google servers, your website is highly protected.

 SiteGround takes things one step further as they’re one of the first companies to have introduced isolation technology for their servers to provide further protection against a wide range of cyber-attacks.

 Security: They have their own security system with a great proven track record.
 Also, provide Cloudflare security features.

 Pricing: Great initial deal but those renewal prices are a bit steep.

 SiteGround offers a wide range of hosting plans for any budget.
 The initial deals they offer new customers are outstanding, but their renewal prices are quite high.